Course Catalog

 PREREQUISITE: Sports and Entertainment Marketing

 The Entrepreneurship course is designed to introduce students to the world of small business ownership and management.
 This course builds students’ skills in the knowledge of types of business ownership, business finance/start-up costs, business trends, site selection, marketing, pricing strategies and the development of a business plan on the students’ product/service of choice.
 The Entrepreneurship class will develop and/or operate a class business in which they will realistically perform duties in areas such as product planning, financing, human resources, marketing/advertising, selling, and management of product(s).
-This hands-on course involved students in a variety of activities that will provide them with the skills necessary to be successful in a constantly changing workplace.
+This hands-on course involves students in a variety of activities that will provide them with the skills necessary to be successful in a constantly changing workplace.

 Business Law